csaye/coding-challenges/readme.md

 A collection of common coding challenges in various languages.

+## DecimalBinary

+Takes an integer input from the console and prints the binary representation of that integer.

+Languages: C#, C++, Java, Python

 ## Factorial

 Takes an integer input from the console and prints the factorial of that integer.